MicrosoftDocs/customer-insights/ci-docs/audience-insights/entities.md

   - customerInsight
 ---

-# Entities in audience insights
+# Entities in Customer Insights

 After [configuring your data sources](data-sources.md), go to the **Entities** page to evaluate the quality of the ingested data.
 Entities are considered datasets.
 Multiple capabilities of Dynamics 365 Customer Insights are built around these entities.
 Reviewing them closely can help you validate the output of those capabilities.